Loyiworks/loyiworks-website/_posts/Mac Apps/2019-11-24-work-clock.md

 mac-link: https://apps.apple.com/app/work-clock/id1341301632
 ---

 You sit on your chair and faced with your computer.
 What next?
 A 40, 50, 60, or endless time reading the files or working on your video---or what exactly is the time you spend on your work.
-Yes, you may have a watch or something reminding your to get up every now and then, but you may not have one!
+Yes, you may have a watch or something reminding you to get up every now and then, but you may not have one!

 This is where this app comes in.